-Jatiya Sangsad Speaker Dr Shirin Sharmin Chaudhury today greeted tigers for their historic victory over Sri Lanka in the 100th Test match.
+Jatiya Sangsad Speaker Dr Shirin Sharmin Chaudhury, earlier, today greeted tigers for their historic victory over Sri Lanka in the 100th Test match.

 President Abdul Hamid and Prime Minister Sheikh Hasina, however, congratulated all the players and officials of Bangladesh cricket team for their historic win over Sri Lanka in the 100th Test match at Colombo today.

 "The whole nation is proud of seeing the team spirit of our players and their tremendous performance," PM's Press Secretary Ihsanul Karim quoted the premier as saying, according to BSS report.

 This win makes Bangladesh only the second team, after Pakistan, from the sub-continent to register a win in their 100th Test.